BobG1983/DefTable/README.md

 local new_list = map(func, list)
 ```

-Calls _func(element)_ on every element in _list_ returning a new list-like table containing the first return value from each call of _func_, excluding _nil_ return values.
+Calls _func(element)_ for every element in _list_ returning a new list-like table containing the first return value from each call of _func_, excluding _nil_ return values.

 #### fold_left
 ```